-Urtemkram – lovely organic and vegan shampoos with hair and scalp healing benefits.
-Urtekram Organic Nettle Anti-Dandruff Shampoo is a great organic and vegan anti-dandruff shampoo combining nettles, known for their high mineral content that may relieve a dry scalp, with magnolia bark extract and aloe vera, known for their moisturising benefits.
+Lovely organic and vegan shampoos with hair and scalp healing benefits.
+Urtekram Organic Nettle Anti-Dandruff Shampoo is a great organic and vegan anti-dandruff shampoo.
+It combines nettles, known for their high mineral content that may relieve a dry scalp, with magnolia bark extract and aloe vera.
+These offer wonderful moisturising benefits.

-Surya Brasil – If you’re still wanting to cover those greys, or just try out a new shade but don’t want to damage your hair, Suyra Brasil have some amazing all natural henna hair colour creams to cover your grey or change your hair color, while simultaneously protecting your scalp and colouring, conditioning, strengthening and adding extra shine to your hair.
+If you’re still wanting to cover those greys, or just try out a new shade but don’t want to damage your hair, check out Suyra Brasil.
+They have some amazing all natural henna hair colour creams to cover your grey or change your hair colour.
+Simultaneously they also protect your scalp and colouring, condition, strengthen and add extra shine to your hair.
 Plus they have a great shampoo and conditioner to nourish those locks of yours!